-Disclosing this information is voluntary.
-We will keep confidential any information that applicants provide, and use it only in a manner consistent with the law.
+Disclosure of this information is entirely voluntary.
+Any information provided will be kept confidential and used only in a manner consistent with the law.

-Employees, students, or applicants for employment or admission who believe they have been discriminated against in the employment or admissions process may contact the Human Resources Office at 617.349.8785 or email@example.com, or the Dean of Students/Interim Title IX Coordinator at 617-349-8539 or firstname.lastname@example.org.
+Employees, students, or applicants for employment or admission who believe that they have been discriminated against in the employment or admissions process may contact the Equal Opportunity & Title IX Coordinator at (617) 349-8809 or email@example.com or firstname.lastname@example.org.

 Retaliation is prohibited.
-At no time will employees, students, or applicants for employment or admission be subject to discipline or have their opportunities for admission or employment adversely affected by exercising their rights pursuant to this Policy.
+At no time will employees, students, or applicants for employment or admission be subject to discipline or have their opportunities for admission or employment adversely affected by exercising their rights pursuant to this Equal Opportunity and Inclusion Policy.

-Furthermore, employees, students, and applicants for admissions or employment shall not be subject to harassment, intimidation, threats, coercion, or discrimination because they have engaged in, or may engage in, any of the following activities:
+Further, employees, students, and applicants for admissions or employment shall not be subject to harassment, intimidation, threats, coercion or discrimination because they have engaged in, or may engage in, any of the following activities: